 By the time I was about 12 years old I could see that people treated me differently because of the way I looked.
 It's a sad fact that many young girls learn to value themselves based on what others say about them.
 If people see 'beauty' as your thing it becomes who you are and you feel you must remain attractive to others to keep that value.

 I grew up in a creative family, my mother a model, genetically predisposed to having a body and face that was easily admired and my Italian photographer father brought passion and a love of good food and wine into our home.
 There was never any pressure on body image growing up, we all loved and celebrated food, especially great Italian pasta and good bread and cheeses from my Mother's Dutch heritage.
-My parents both warned me away from modelling but part of me wanted to share in the exciting life they had
+My parents both warned me away from modelling but part of me wanted to share in the exciting life they had experienced.

 When I was 18, I met my soulmate and we fell in love.
 We had a magical couple of years together and then that subconscious itch began to raise its head as all the delicious rich meals we shared meant that I no longer had the 'perfect' magazine ideal figure that would turn heads the way it had before.